 ETS Releases new Glock 42 and 43 Magazines

-If you’ve ever seen the translucent polymer AR-15 mnagazines that couple together, or the equally opaque Glock mags, you’ve seen some of ETS’ products.
+If you’ve ever seen the translucent polymer AR-15 magazines that couple together or the equally opaque Glock mags, you’ve seen some of ETS’ products.
 Built from high-impact, translucent polymer, these mags allow shooters to quickly check remaining stores of ammo in a magazine at a glance.

-These magazines have been tremendously popular, and on the heels of this sucess, ETS has released their own take on the Glock 42 and 43 magazines.
-More in the press release below.
+These magazines have been tremendously popular, and on the heels of this success, ETS has released its own take on the Glock 42 and 43 magazines.
+More about the new ETS Glock mags in the press release below.

 For Immediate Release